By Brad Pilon, MS

-In humans Leptin seems to be correlated to the amount of food we eat.
+In humans Leptin seems to be correlated to the amount of food we eat, and the amount of body fat we are currently storing on our bodies.

-The more food, the more leptin in our blood stream.
+The more food, and the more body fat, the more leptin in our blood stream.

 Overeating for several days can increase leptin levels, however these levels return to normal within hours after the overeating is stopped [Kolacznyski JW 1996].